 Pancakes or waffles are something of a must around our home on weekends, and although I love varying things a little each time, here’s one recipe that is our hands-down favorite and that gets made, perhaps, more than any other: my Vegan Sourdough Blueberry Pancakes.

-This amazing recipe is for all of you sourdough aficionados out there.
+This amazing recipe is for all of you sourdough aficionados out there who are just beginning on or already have a sourdough starter at home.
 From the day I began to make sourdough pancakes (and waffles), I was a changed woman.
 I have never gone back to making plain old pancakes because, delicious as those are, they do not hold a candle to the amazing flavor and texture of sourdough pancakes.

 There is more health and nutrition packed into this recipe than you can wrap your head around.